Taft, Wisconsin

-Taft is a town in the southwest corner of Taylor County, Wisconsin, United States.
-The population was 361 at the 2000 census.
+Taft is a town in the southwestern corner of Taylor County, Wisconsin, United States.
+The population was 310 at the 2020 census.
 The unincorporated community of Bellinger is located partially in the town.

 Geography

-According to the United States Census Bureau, the town has a total area of 36.6 square miles (94.8 km^{2}), of which, 36.5 square miles (94.5 km^{2}) is land and 0.1 square miles (0.3 km^{2}) (0.35%) is water.
+According to the United States Census Bureau, the town has a total area of 36.6 square miles (94.8 km^{2}), of which 36.5 square miles (94.5 km^{2}) is land and 0.1 square mile (0.3 km^{2}) (0.35%) is water.

 Taft lies within the Perkinstown terminal moraine, a line of hills left when the Chippewa lobe of the last glacier stopped advancing and retreated, described further under Taylor County geography.
 An esker wanders through the northwest corner of Taft, and ice-walled lake plains are interspersed among the choppy hills.
 Peat soils have developed in some low spots.